 The availability and accessibility of essential research tools, cutting-edge technologies, adequate facilities, animal models, reagents, and other repositories are fundamental to the productivity of the research enterprise.

 This is because research resources often set the boundaries as to which questions can and cannot be investigated.
 Within research resources, new information technologies (IT) to share, transfer, and mine vast amounts of complex data electronically are revolutionizing the conduct of science and the management, administration, and support of the research enterprise.

 NIH has an active history of using IT to contribute to the success of its mission as well as to the efficiencies of all aspects of its administrative and scientific functions.
-For example, in February 2000 NIH launched http://ClinicalTrials.gov, a Web-based database that provides patients, family members, health care professionals, and members of the public with easy access to information on government- and industry-sponsored clinical trials.
+For example, in February 2000 NIH launched ClinicalTrials.gov, a Web-based database that provides patients, family members, health care professionals, and members of the public with easy access to information on government- and industry-sponsored clinical trials.
 NIH also developed an IntraMall, a Web-based system for easily locating, ordering, and recording purchases of scientific supplies, computer equipment, and office supplies.
 IntraMall is the Federal Government's largest online purchasing system.

 The promise of IT continues to be realized.
 Currently, NIH is involved in three major IT initiatives, known collectively as enterprise systems.
 They are the NIH Business System (NBS), the Clinical Research Information System (CRIS), and electronic research administration (eRA).
-In addition to contributing to the NIH mission, each of these systems, in its own way, supports the President's Management Agenda (PMA) and the Secretary's One HHS initiative.
+In addition to contributing to the NIH mission, each of these systems, in its own way, supports the Secretary's One HHS initiative.
 For example, the eRA is playing a major role in supporting the HHS E-Grants initiative.
 E-Grants are intended to put a single, simple face on the currently complex tasks of finding Federal grant opportunities and applying for Federal grants.
 Moreover, the eRA will create a unified electronic mechanism for grant application and administration to eliminate the redundant, paper-based processes currently required.

-Expanding electronic government (e-gov) is one of the five key elements of the PMA and was initiated to make better use of IT investments to increase efficiency, reduce the paperwork burden, and improve government response time.
-The Secretary has embraced the PMA by moving to implement a "One Department" philosophy across HHS, that is, a vision to help HHS evolve from a collection of distinct and separate agencies into 'One Department.'
-To achieve his goal of managing HHS IT on an enterprise basis, the Secretary directed the development and execution of the Draft HHS Enterprise Information Technology Strategic Plan, FY 2003-2008 (March 2003).
+Expanding electronic government (e-gov) makes better use of IT investments to increase efficiency, reduce the paperwork burden, and improve government response time.
+The "One Department" philosophy across HHS, is a vision to help HHS evolve from a collection of distinct and separate agencies into 'One Department.'
+To achieve this goal of managing HHS IT on an enterprise basis, the Secretary directed the development and execution of the Draft HHS Enterprise Information Technology Strategic Plan, FY 2003-2008 (March 2003).
 The Plan outlines strategic goals and strategic objectives that will advance the best and most effective HHS IT resources and will drive progress for public health and human services.
 All the NIH enterprise systems dovetail with the Draft HHS Enterprise IT Strategic Plan.

-CBRR-1 By 2012, recruit, train, and retain a diverse population of highly trained scientists in biomedical, behavioral, and clinical research using research training grants, fellowships, career development awards, and student loan repayment programs.
+Long Term Objective: (CBRR-1) Recruit, train, and retain a diverse population of highly trained scientists in biomedical, behavioral, and clinical research using research training grants, fellowships, career development awards, and student loan repayment programs.